19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

+[Act 34 of 2016 wef 25/03/2016]

 (3) Any capital expenditure incurred on the acquisition of any intellectual property rights by a company before the commencement of its trade or business shall be treated for the purpose of this section as if it had been incurred by it on the first day it commences that trade or business.

 [24/2001; 21/2003]

-(4) Subject to subsection (4A), where writing-down allowances have been made to any company under subsection (1) or (2C) in respect of any intellectual property rights and, before the end of the writing-down period, any of the following events occurs:
+(4) Subject to subsection (4A), where writing-down allowances have been made to any company under subsection (1), (1AA) or (2C) in respect of any intellectual property rights and, before the end of the writing-down period, any of the following events occurs:

 (a) the rights come to an end without being subsequently revived;